-➠ Florida Criminal Attorney ➠ Over 20 Years Experience in criminal defense ➠ Over 100 criminal defense Jury Trials ➠ Numerous Appellate Cases ➠ Representing people accused of criminal behavior in and around Central Florida.
+➠ Florida Criminal Attorney ➠ Over 20 Years Experience in criminal defense ➠ Over 100 criminal defense trials ➠ Numerous appellate cases ➠ Representing people accused of crimes in Central Florida.

 Charged With A Crime in Florida

-Criminal Attorney Eric Dirga has been practicing in the Central Florida area since 1995.
-He has successfully defended many people accused of crimes in Orange, Seminole, Osceola, and surrounding counties.
+The Law Office of Attorney Eric Dirga has been practicing in the Central Florida area since 1995.
+First as a prosecutor and, starting in 2002, as a defense attorney.
+He has successfully defended hundreds of people accused of crimes in Orange, Seminole, Osceola, and surrounding counties.

-Criminal defense is a serious matter.
+Being accused of a crime is a serious matter.
 Your personal liberty is at stake.
-Having an attorney that understands the judicial process, the evaluation of the evidence, and the pros and cons of going to trial is a necessity when hiring a lawyer.
-Experience and integrity are the two biggest factors you should be looking at.
+Having an attorney representing you that understands the judicial process, the evaluation of the evidence, and the pros and cons of going to trial is a necessity.
+When hiring a lawyer, look at experience and integrity.
+Not all questions that arise can be answered immediately, but all questions can be answered honestly.

 Criminal Accusations We Defend Against